 Accelerate Your Downloads

 Discover new keywords, monitor ranks, and snoop on competitors.

 In the examples above, this means the brand name (Postmates, Spotify, Venmo, and Waze) will get an additional boost in ranks.
 These brands are well known outside of the app store and get many searches directly to their name, so having it first is essential for their ASO.
 But not all brands are as popular, which opens the door to another potential optimization.

 If your brand name isn't as recognizable, you can move your most important keywords to the beginning of your app’s name and give those keywords another push.
 Having important keywords first can make the difference between breaking into the top 5 or not, so it's worth experimenting with.

 Choosing the Right Keywords

 With the ability to really hyper focus on keywords making sure you aim for the right keyword becomes critical.
 This is where Keyword Insights and App Intelligence come in handy.
+Both are available as part of our ASO tools.
 Some keywords may seem great to optimize for but really aren't as popular as you might think.
 In addition, some popular keywords may be too competitive and out of reach for your app.